lloydchang/client-side-canary-deployment/ADVANCED.md

-# CanaryJS Advanced Options
+# Advanced Options

-While CanaryJS is designed to work with zero configuration, some projects may require more control.
+While Client-Side Canary Deployment is designed to work with zero configuration, some projects may require more control.
 This document explains advanced options and customization.

 ## Full Configuration Options